spotlessmind1975/minirpg/docs/monsters.md

 ![Roc](monster_roc.jpg)

 The Roc is an enormous legendary bird of prey in the popular mythology of the Middle East.

-It appears in Arabic geographies and natural history, popularized in Arabian fairy tales and sailors' folklore.
-Ibn Battuta tells of a mountain hovering in the air over the China Seas, which was the Roc.
-The story collection One Thousand and One Nights includes tales of Abd al-Rahman and Sinbad the Sailor, both of which include the Roc.

 *This article uses material from the Wikipedia article <a href="https://en.wikipedia.org/wiki/Roc_(mythology)">Roc (mithology)</a>, which is released under the <a href="https://creativecommons.org/licenses/by-sa/3.0/">Creative Commons Attribution-Share-Alike License 3.0</a>.*